upasana-sahu/Credit-Card-Financial-Dashboard/README.md

 The dataset includes CSV files of transaction data and customer data.

 ### Tools Used
-- SQL for creating table and importing data from CSV
+- SQL for creating table and importing data from CSV files
 - Power BI for creating measures, for analysis and visualization

 ### Key Insights